Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/MutableHashMap"

-Re-exports all named exports from the "effect/MutableHashMap" module as "MutableHashMap".
+Re-exports all named exports from the "effect/MutableHashMap" module as `MutableHashMap`.

 **Signature**